benjystanton/benjystanton.github.io/src/posts/2024-12-02-vampire-weekend.md

 I love Manchester, having been here a few times for work over the years.
 We even got the tram past my the WeWork office that [Swirrl](https://www.swirrl.com/) used to work in.

 We were hoping to walk around the Christmas markets but it was raining so we (I) decided to go to the [Northern Monk bar](https://www.northernmonk.com/pages/manchester) for some IPA and burgers.
 Luckily there was plenty of space so we could dry off and warm up too.
+From here we headed to the gig.

-The band played a good selection of songs from all 5 albums and ended with a request section where they played covers requested by the audience.
-This included common people by pulp, last night by the strokes, love fool by the cardigans and hot to go by Chappell Roan (for the gen Zs).
+The band played a great selection of songs from all 5 albums (they have so many good songs) and ended with a request section where they played covers requested by the audience.
+This included Common People by Pulp, Last Nite by The Strokes, Lovefool by The Cardigans and HOT TO GO! by Chappell Roan (for the gen Zs).

-The crowd were really up for it by this point and the atmosphere was great. b But I thought it was a shame they didn’t take any requests for Mancunian bands (despite repeated calls for oasis).
+The crowd were really up for it by this point and the atmosphere was great.
+But I thought it was a shame they didn’t take any requests for Mancunian bands (despite repeated calls for oasis).

 I was a bit nervous about taking the kids to a proper gig to be honest, even though they have done festivals before (they are aged between 8 and 13).
 But they absolutely loved it, even if they were flagging by the end of the mammoth 2 plus hours set.